m7mdSami/Gif-App/README.md

 # gif-app

-This is a sample Gif app you can through it see a lot of Gif image and search and put Gif image in your favorite.
+This is a sample Gif app you can through it see a lot of Gif image and search and put Gif image in your favorite. <a href="https://m7mdsami.github.io/gif.github.io/">View Demo</a>

 ## Tools and Technologies